Relative Serre functor for comodule algebras: Preliminaries

 Let $\mathcal{C}$ be a monoidal category.
 A {\em left $\mathcal{C}$-module category} \cite{MR3242743} is a category $\mathcal{M}$ equipped with a functor $\catactl: \mathcal{C} \times \mathcal{M} \to \mathcal{M}$ (called the {\em action} of $\mathcal{C}$) and natural isomorphisms

 satisfying certain axioms similar to those for monoidal categories.
 A right $\mathcal{C}$-module category and a $\mathcal{C}$-bimodule category are defined in an analogous way.
-There is an analogue of the Mac Lane coherence theorem for $\mathcal{C}$-module categories \cite[Remark 7.2.4]{MR3242743}.
-Thus, for simplicity, we usually assume that the natural isomorphisms \eqref{eq:mod-cat-assoc} for a left $\mathcal{C}$-module category are identity morphisms and write
+There is an analogue of Mac Lane's strictness theorem for $\mathcal{C}$-module categories \cite[Remark 7.2.4]{MR3242743}.
+Thus, for simplicity, we usually assume that the natural isomorphisms \eqref{eq:mod-cat-assoc} of a left $\mathcal{C}$-module category $\mathcal{M}$ are identity morphisms and write

 for objects $X, Y \in \mathcal{C}$ and $M \in \mathcal{M}$.
 A similar convention is adopted for right module categories and bimodule categories.